Nine Things they do not tell you about Risk Management

 Credit: https://en.wikipedia.org/wiki/Smilodon

-The implication of the human-made nature of most risks is that formal Risk Management , namely the techniques, practices or behaviors that aim to identify, measure and mitigate risks to an individual or an organization must draw from a mix of social and hard sciences and avoid the Pretence of Knowledge .
+Bottom line: The implication of the human-made nature of most risks is that formal Risk Management , namely techniques, practices and behaviors that aim to identify, measure and mitigate risks to an individual or an organization must draw from a mix of social and hard sciences.
+In particular they must avoid the Pretence of Knowledge as social / economic dynamics is still a poorly understood topic.

 Every risk manager has at least two blind spots